Student Privacy Statement

 - providing information for law enforcement purposes where required or authorised by law;

-- developing or refining services offered by the University;
+- space utilisation and campus management purposes, and developing or refining services offered by the University;

 - providing a list of enrolled students to the returning officer or other appointed electoral bodies to enable students who wish to vote at elections for student organisations to be able to do so (but not for the purpose of contacting students for marketing or promotional purposes);